-Each SKIN 3 is packed following specific maintenance instructions as recommended by the fabric manufacturer.
+The SKIN 3 P is packed following specific maintenance instructions as recommended by the fabric manufacturer.

-Niviuk SKIN 3 gliders are made of premium materials that meet the requirements of performance, durability and certification that the current market demands.
+The SKIN 3 P made of premium materials that meet the requirements of performance, durability and certification that the current market demands.

-Information about the various materials used to manufacture the wing can be viewed in the final pages of this manual.
+Information about the various materials used to manufacture the SKIN 3 P can be viewed in the final pages of this manual.

-1.5 ELEMENTS, COMPONENTS
+1.5 ELEMENTS.
+COMPONENTS

-The SKIN 3 is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The SKIN 3 P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

 - A Kargo bag.
-This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A riser bag to protect from damage during transport and to avoid tangles in the lines. - A repair kit with self-adhesive Ripstop tape and spare O-rings to protect the maillons.
+This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A riser bag to protect from damage during transport and to avoid tangles in the lines. - A repair kit with self-adhesive Ripstop and spare O-rings to protect the maillons.